-Choosing All items (group membership is limited to the organization) enables the item update capability on the group.
-All members of this group can update the item regardless of their privileges.
-However, they cannot perform other actions that are outside their privileges.
-For example, if they do not have privileges to create content, they cannot save a copy of a map they update.
 Only the owner (or administrator) of the item can perform the following actions on the item (not all actions apply to all item types): delete, share, move, change owner, change delete protection, publish, register an app, overwrite data in hosted feature layers, and manage tiles in hosted tile layers.
 However, members of this shared update group have other administrator types of privileges depending on the item type and the app used to access the item.

 - To change how the items are sorted on the group page, select a field from the drop-down menu.

-You can choose to sort by title (default), owner, rating, views, or date.
+You can choose to sort by title (default), owner, view count, or date modified.
 To change how the items are ordered, check or uncheck the Ascending box.
 The sort field and order extend to your group when it is embedded in a website, shared as an app, and used to configure your portal website (such as the basemap gallery).
 If you change the sort field or order, the item display is updated everywhere the group is used.

 Your new group is created with the basic information and properties you specified.
 It is recommended that you add a brief summary about the group (if you have not already done so), as well as an in-depth description.

 Your group is ready to be used.
 As the group owner, you can share items with the group using the Add items to group button on the group page.
 You can edit group properties on the Overview tab and group settings on the Settings tabs.
-Use the Invite Users button on the Overview tab or the Members tab to search for and invite members to the group.
+Use the Invite users button on the Overview tab or the Members tab to search for and invite members to the group.

 Link enterprise groups from an IDP